jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 Case 2 · Bootcamp AOP Winteq · PT Astra Otoparts Tbk

-SentinelPM continuously monitors induction motor bearings and detects early signs of degradation — before an actual failure occurs — using vibration, temperature, and current data.
+SentinelPM continuously monitors induction motor bearings and detects early signs of degradation — before an actual failure occurs, using vibration, temperature, and current data.
 It combines an Isolation Forest anomaly detector with a PCA-based Health Index, a persistence-and-voting alarm rule, and an exponential Remaining Useful Life (RUL) estimator.